Reggie Nelson: 2010

-On September 4, 2010, the Jacksonville Jaguars traded Nelson to the Cincinnati Bengals in exchange for cornerback David Jones and a conditional draft pick.
+On September 4, 2010, the Jaguars traded Nelson to the Cincinnati Bengals in exchange for cornerback David Jones and a conditional draft pick.
 Head coach Marvin Lewis named Nelson the backup free safety, behind Chris Crocker, to start the regular season.

-On October 31, 2010, Nelson earned his first start with the Cincinnati Bengals after Roy Williams and Chinedum Ndukwe were listed as inactive due to knee injuries.
+On October 31, 2010, Nelson earned his first start with the Bengals after Roy Williams and Chinedum Ndukwe were listed as inactive due to knee injuries.
 He recorded six combined tackles in the Bengals' 22–14 loss to the Miami Dolphins in Week 8.
 On November 22, 2010, Nelson became the starting free safety after the Cincinnati Bengals placed Chris Crocker on injured reserve for the remainder of the season due to a torn ACL.
 In Week 13, Nelson recorded three combined tackles, a pass deflection, and intercepted a pass by Drew Brees during a 34–30 loss to the New Orleans Saints.
 On December 26, 2010, Nelson collected a season-high eight combined tackles and a pass deflection in the Bengals' 34–20 victory against the San Diego Chargers in Week 16.
 Nelson finished his first season with the Cincinnati Bengals with 54 combined tackles (34 solo), seven pass deflections, and two interceptions in 16 games and six starts.
 He received an overall grade of 72.0 from Pro Football Focus in 2010.